rachitsaxena/book-store/README.md

 - profile-service : 9010
 - hystrix-dashboard : 9020

+## To run these applications
+- Following entries are added to /etc/hosts.
+These entries are required when running services on local.
+Turnbine has limitation of one hostname per service.
+  - 127.0.0.1       bookservicelocal
+  - 127.0.0.1       inventoryservicelocal
+  - 127.0.0.1       profileservicelocal
+  - 127.0.0.1       orderservicelocal
+  - 127.0.0.1       searchservicelocal

-This POC is still a work in progress and will be completed soon..
+This POC is still a work in progress..